Electrical Systems

 lithium

 A lightweight, silver-white metal that is highly reactive.
-Lithium is often used in batteries because it is extremely energy-dense.
+Lithium is often used in batteries because it is extremely energy dense.

-lithium battery
+lithium metal battery

 lithium polymer battery